barend-erasmus/connection-pool-performance-testing/README.md

 ## Connection Pool Implementation

 This implementation created a single socket connection which gets reused for every request.
-To allow for multiple requests at once, the `Object Pool Design Pattern` can be implemented and can be found here:
+To allow for multiple requests at once, the `Object Pool Design Pattern` can be implemented which can be found here:

 * [CSharp](https://github.com/barend-erasmus/connection-pool-performance-testing/blob/master/src/examples/ObjectPool.cs)
 * [node.js](https://github.com/barend-erasmus/connection-pool-performance-testing/blob/master/src/examples/object-pool.ts)